Garden Planning Part 3: How To Start Seeds Indoors

 Tap Here To Shop Epic Gardening - Use Code TheCottagePeach5

-If you’re growing heat loving crops like peppers and eggplant, you should also grab one of these heat mats for each tray.
+If you’re growing heat loving crops like peppers and eggplant, you should also grab a heat mat for each tray.

 So now that you have your tools, how do you know when to start planting seeds?
 Start too early, and your plants will outgrow their indoor containers before it is warm enough to move them outdoors.
 Start your seeds too late, and your plants won’t be mature by your last frost date.
 That last frost date is exactly where we will start our seed starting journey.
 This one is easy, I promise; you already know your grow zone from our previous post, so just Google “Last frost date + (your grow zone)” to find out when it’s safe to plant outdoors in your area, since this is the last date when all danger of a freeze has passed.